CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 ## Single Spectrum Search

 A common error is missing intensities for masses.
 Simply masses are insufficient, intensities are also required.

+## Qiime2 integration errors
+The following may lead to "Page not found" output in qiime2 view for Emperor plots:
+1. Duplicate file names
+2. A column called “sample_name” in your metadata
+3. Incorrectly formatted column headers.
+They must be in the format "filename Peak area"